buildit/gravity-metalsmith-seed/docs/getting-started.md

 #### Installing dependencies

-Once NPM is installed (or if it's already available) you can run the following command to install all of this shell's dependencies:
+Once NPM is installed (or if it's already available) you can run the following command to install all of this seed's dependencies:
 ```
 npm install
 ```
-Note that this command, and all `npm` commands, has to be run in the folder where you've put the files from this shell.
+Note that this command, and all `npm` commands, has to be run in the folder where you've put the files from this seed.
 You can see the section above "Tools" for links to articles to help with how to do that.

 ## Running the site on your machine